cheery/ball_and_paddle_restoration/README.md

 # Ball and paddle restoration

+This project was requested by The Finnish Museum of Games.

 I restored a Gamatic 7600 console by replacing its circuit with a perfboard circuit and an Arduino Micro.
 I put up some documentation&code so that the work can be recreated in the